Daci'en Temple

 Daci'en Temple (大慈恩寺 (Dàcí'ēn Sì)) is a Buddhist temple located in Yanta District, Xi'an, Shaanxi.
 The temple is the cradle of East Asian Yogācāra in China.
 It is notable for the Giant Wild Goose Pagoda.
-The pagoda was originally built by an accomplished monk Xuanzang, whose story was widespread in civil society in many dynasties and the famous legendary story Journey to the West was inspired by his experience.
+The pagoda was originally built under the supervision of the monk Xuanzang, whose pilgrimage to India inspired the novel Journey to the West.
 Alongside Daxingshan Temple and Jianfu Temple, it was one of the three sutras translation sites (三大译经场) in the Tang dynasty.

 History

 Located in Jinchangfang (进昌坊) of Chang'an (today's Xi'an), the Daci'en Temple was first constructed in 648, in the 22nd year of Zhenguan period of the Tang dynasty (618–907).
 Prince Li Zhi, the later Emperor Gaozong of Tang, issued the decree building the temple in commemoration of his mother Empress Zhangsun.
 The renowned Buddhist monk Xuanzang was in charge of the temple, where he founded the East Asian Yogācāra in the Tang Empire.
 During his tenure, he managed the construction of the Giant Wild Goose Pagoda.

 The temple was rebuilt in 1466, in the reign of Chenghua Emperor in the Ming dynasty (1368–1644).

 On March 4, 1961, the temple was listed among the first group of the "Major National Historical and Cultural Sites in Shaanxi" by the State Council of China.

 In 1983, the temple was authorized as a National Key Buddhist Temple in Han Chinese Area by the State Council of China.

 In early 2001, it was categorized as an AAAA level tourist site by the China National Tourism Administration.

 On June 22, 2014, the Giant Wild Goose Pagoda was added to UNESCO's list of World Cultural Heritage.